 PROJECT CASE STUDY: LA SPORTS HALL OF FAME >>

 The requirement was that the AAS stone would match the pre-existing terracotta stone.

 714 Main St | Cast Stone for Building Exterior | Quality Experience, Desired Colors and Finish | Cost Effective Solution

-The design had the Roman Heads depiction on the outside which were authenticated and designed by artists.
-AAS team worked closely with the architect and artist to design and create the depictions in cast stone that matched the original rendering of the artist precisely.
+The design had the Roman Heads depiction on the outside, which were authenticated and designed by artists.
+AAS team worked closely with the architect and artist to design and create the representations in cast stone that matched the original rendering of the artist precisely.

 AAS Custom Mold Making | Roman Head Design in Cast Stone for 714 Main Street Building, Dallas, TX | Cast Stone Cladding

 AAS Project: 714 Main Street | Unique Technology, Craftsmanship to Replicate design of Roman Heads | Product used Architectural Cast Stone